omarboukhris/parselibcpp/README.md

 This can mainly be useful to setup a transcompiling framework or a template engine.

-### References :

-[1] Lange, Martin; Leiß, Hans (2009).
-"To CNF or not to CNF?
-An Efficient Yet Presentable Version of the CYK Algorithm".

 ## Grammar's syntax

 Let G be a CFG, such as G = (NT, T, Pr, AXIOM) with